gildas-lormeau/SingleFile/faq.md

  - `downloads`: allows SingleFile to save pages as if they were downloaded from the web.
  - `clipboardWrite`: allows SingleFile to copy the content of a page into the clipboard instead of saving it on the filesystem.

-## SingleFile is slow on my computer/tablet/phone, can it work faster?
+## SingleFile is slow on my computer/tablet/phone, can it run faster?
 The default configuration of SingleFile is optimized to produce small pages.
 This can sometimes slow down the save process considerably.
-Below are the options you can disable to save time.
+Below are the options you can disable to save time and CPU.
  - HTML content > remove hidden elements
  - Stylesheets > compress CSS content
  - Stylesheets > remove unused styles